will-lynas/grapple-line.nvim/README.md

 		mode = "unique_filename",
 		-- If a tag name is set, use that instead of the filename show_names = false,
+		-- Accepted values:
+		-- "none" - overflowing files are ignored
+		-- "ellipsis" - if there are overflowing files an ellipsis will be shown overflow = "ellipsis",
 	},
 }
 ```